CLI Usage

 Below is a complete list of all LocIO CLI arguments and what they do.

-Positional Argument
+Positional Arguments

 - Examples:

-- Type: path (default:
+- Type: one or more paths (default:

 Mode Flags